Skip to main content

 How does the application process work?

 All Davidson Summer Program session applications will open for submissions on December 2, 2024, and closes on January 17, 2025.
-Submit a separate application for each child interested in attending.
+Submit a separate application for each Young Scholar interested in attending.

 Our staff will review the completed applications on a rolling basis.
 Families will be contacted within two weeks of their application completion date for notification on program acceptance and session specifics.
 For full details regarding the application process, please see the Admissions page.